 Step One: Sort out all the books you have not yet read and set them aside

 Go through your book collection and pull out all the books you haven’t read and still want to read.
 Set those aside for your 2023 reading challenge.
-I’m reading 52 books this year so rather than go out and buy 52 books, I am at least going to start with a few of the ones I haven’t read yet.
+I’m reading 52 books this year so rather than go out and buy 52 books, I am at least going to start with a few of the ones I haven’t yet read.
 Already I’m saving money!

-Ask yourself if you are really going to read each book.
+Be sure to ask yourself if you are really going to read each book.
 If not, put that book in the donation pile.
 Don’t be wishy washy about it either.
 Also, keep the books you want to read in a separate pile from all your other books.
 I have mine stacked on a shelf in my home office so that I can look at them and think about which ones I am going to read next.
 I go back to this stack of books before I go out and buy another book.
-It doesn’t mean I am never buying a new book, but it sure helps curb the constant purchase of new books.
+It doesn’t mean I will never buy a new book again, but it sure helps curb the constant purchase of new books.

 Step Two: Sort out books you have read but no longer want to keep and set them aside